dimitarg/dimitarg.github.io/_posts/2020-09-02-pure-testing-scala.md

     e.pure[IO]
 ```

 The same code exists in vanilla `weaver-test`.
-This is so that you can write effecful and non-effectful tests the same way.
+This is done so that we can write effecful and non-effectful tests in the same manner.

-I am not fully convinced this is great.
-At the very least it's a pedagogical problem, since an explanation was needed.
-And it does smell a bit dynamically typed.
+*I am not fully convinced this is great.
+At the very least it's a pedagogical problem, since an explanation is needed.
+And it does smell a bit dynamically typed.*

 An alternative would be provide two separate functions, say `test` and `testM`, for declaring non-effectful and effectful tests.
-This is the approach `zio-test` takes, and one that `weaver-test-extra` might adopt in an upcoming version.
+This is the approach `zio-test` currently takes, and one that `weaver-test-extra` might adopt in an upcoming version.

 # Composing test values

 As we pointed out, since tests are just values, we can compose and manipulate them in the usual ways.

-Let's write a library function taking a list of expectations, and returning an expectation which passes if all the given expecations pass:
+Let's write a function taking a list of expectations, and returning an expectation which passes if all the given expecations pass:

 ```scala
 import cats.implicits._